-Camellia Sinensis is also prized for its exceptional customer service and tea knowledge, serving as an educational resource for its communities.
-The company’s two tea schools offer 21 workshops (most taught in French) covering topics such as the discovery of tea and pairing tea with chocolate, cheese and scotch.
+The company serves as an educational resource.
+Its two tea schools offer 21 workshops (most of which are taught in French) covering such topics as the discovery of tea and pairing tea with chocolate, cheese and scotch.
 Additionally, Gascoyne leads a popular summer school in English.
 This full weekend of classes features four workshops and two comparative tastings, covering 60 teas total.
 Classes will also be offered at the company’s tea factory in India, the Tea Studio, for people who want to learn about tea production and to teach people about specialty tea.

 On the technical front, this year marked the third time Camellia Sinensis’ website won a World Tea Award.
 A comprehensive resource for any type of tea customer, the website features an online tea store, information about the three teahouses and workshops, analyses of tea’s properties, recipes and more.
 And yet, always striving to better serve its clientele, the company will launch a new and improved website later this year.

 Camellia Sinensis also fosters a sense of community by hosting clubs.
 The Tea Club meets once per month to share stories and chat with a tea expert.
 The After Hours Club, which is usually comprised of international visitors, meets monthly as well.

 Perhaps Gascoyne’s philosophy as a tea business owner sums up Camellia Sinensis best: “Always approach a client on their level; communicate in their language with generosity and an inclusive message.
 Tea is a democratic product, it’s the leaf of the people.
 Offer a good product and empower the client to feel that they’re welcome.”